firstdraft/appdev-lessons/lessons/rps-rcav.md

 ```
 {: mark_lines="5" }

-(All of our routes must be contained within the block following `Rails.application.routes.draw`.
-A new Rails app will already come with this code pre-written in `routes.rb`.)
+All of our routes must be contained within the block following `Rails.application.routes.draw`.
+A new Rails app will already come with this code pre-written in `config/routes.rb`.

 Again, we have our route `"/rock"` and our key/value pairs for the `:controller` (or Class) and `:action` (or method).
-We need to choose values for the `:controller` that Rails will use and the `:action` within the controller that will be called.
+We need to choose a value for the `:controller` that Rails will use, and the `:action` within the controller that will be executed.
 For now we are just using the `app/controllers/application_controller.rb` for the controller, and we will define our action `play_rock` in there.

-We now need to open `app/controllers/application_controller.rb` to add some code.
-Note that Rails is smart and will add `_controller.rb` to our `:controller` argument in `get`, and within that controller file you will see the class has the underscores removed and is capitalized as `ApplicationController`.
-These are helpful conventions, and are best followed. **BENP: is that last thing a fair statment?**
+Now, open the file `app/controllers/application_controller.rb`.
+Rails is smart and will add `_controller.rb` to our `:controller` argument in `get`, and within that controller file you will see the Class has the underscores removed and is capitalized as `ApplicationController`[^snake_camel].
+You should follow these conventions.

-In this file we will add the following:
+[^snake_camel]: To summarize: In `get`, the controller is `application`.
+That refers to the `snake_case` controller `application_controller`, which contains the `CamelCase` Class `ApplicationController`.

+Add the following code:

 ```ruby
 # app/controllers/application_controller.rb